 The University College has a responsibility to act lawfully and to provide staff, students, visitors and partners with relevant information regarding the law.
 Infringing activity taking place at the University College could lead to legal action and there are financial and reputational risks associated with this.

-Fundamentally it is important that AECC University College, as an educational establishment, provides clear messages on the law and how it affects those working and studying within it.
+Fundamentally it is important that Health Sciences University, as an educational establishment, provides clear messages on the law and how it affects those working and studying within it.